NIH-Funded Clinical Trials

 Please contact your NIH program officer if you are unsure if your study qualifies as a clinical trial.

 Good Clinical Practice Training

 Effective January 1, 2017, NIH requires all NIH-funded investigators and staff who are involved in the conduct, oversight, or management of NIH-funded clinical trials to be trained in Good Clinical Practice (see NIH Policy on Good Clinical Practice for NIH Awardees Involved in NIH-funded Clinical Trials).
 This policy applies to all currently NIH-funded as well as all future NIH-funded clinical trials.
-Investigators are not required to retake GCP training during their study (unless required by local regulations or by their sponsor).

 GCP Training Course